Rhodes Global Scholarships – Information for Nominating Institutions

 Which universities are eligible to make a nomination?

-In principle, any leading University may nominate a young person who fulfills the eligibility criteria.
-Please note that applicants must meet the entry requirements of the University of Oxford, i.e. they must be academically excellent.
+In principle, any University may nominate a young person who fulfills the eligibility criteria.
+Please note that applicants must meet the entry requirements for their chosen course of graduate study at the University of Oxford, i.e. they must be academically excellent.

-We hope to expand our outreach in subsequent years to increase the number of Rhodes Global Scholarships.
+Over the longer term we hope to expand our outreach to increase the number of Rhodes Global Scholarships.

 What if a nominee is eligible to apply in another Rhodes constituency?